Jintekki/suggestion-box-bot/README.md

 - Configure your environment variables:<br/>
 In your cloned project's root folder, create the ".env" file: `touch .env`.
 The .env file will need the following environment variables:

-  - DISCORD_TOKEN: Your Discord bot's personal token.
+  - <b>DISCORD_TOKEN:</b> Your Discord bot's personal token.
 Found on the Discord Development Portal.
 Can only be seen once, so be sure to save it somewhere (like a password manager).
-  - DISCORD_CLIENT_ID: Found on the Discord Development Portal.
+  - <b>DISCORD_CLIENT_ID:</b> Found on the Discord Development Portal.
-  - DISCORD_GUILD_ID: Optional in a production environment (see [Prerequisites](#Prerequisites) for more details)
+  - <b>DISCORD_GUILD_ID:</b> Optional in a production environment (see [Prerequisites](#Prerequisites) for more details)
-  - MONGODB_CONNECTION_STRING: Also make sure your IP address in whitelisted to your MongoDB cluster.
+  - <b>MONGODB_CONNECTION_STRING:</b> Also make sure your IP address is whitelisted to your MongoDB cluster.
-  - NODE_ENV: Technically optional.
+  - <b>NODE_ENV:</b> Technically optional.
 If excluded, the project will assume a development environment.
 Otherwise, you can specify "staging" or "production".

 - Build your project:<br/>
 `npm run build`